 camp worked as stevedores on the docks of

 Osaka.
 While he was there, he once again

 was the original POW camp which opened in June

 of 1942.
 It was there that Capt.
 Robert S.

 Sorensen died on Monday, June 22, 1943 of

 received word of his death.

 After his death, the body of Capt.
 Robert Sorensen was cremated, and his ashes were placed in a box.
 After the war, his family requested that his remains be returned to Port Clinton.
-Sometime later, his family appears to have changed their minds.
+Sometime later, his family appears to have changed their mind.
 Capt.
 Robert S. Sorensen was finally buried at the American Military Cemetery outside of Manila in Plot E, Grave 4, Row 44.

-The Sorensen Family also had Robert's name put on the headstone of his parents in Lakeview Cemetery in Port Clinton after the war.
+The Sorensen Family also had Robert's name put on his parents headstone in Lakeview Cemetery in Port Clinton, Ohio, after the war.